Menu

 Joseph’s Life Matters: Philosophy and Propositions for Healthy Living

-• Learning from mistakes includes the notion that you can and should learn from mistakes, even it it means "learning the hard way," you eventually do and will learn.
+• Learning from mistakes includes the notion that we can and should learn from mistakes.
+Sometime it feels like we learned the "hard way," but it eventually will happen.

 • Joseph’s theory of psycho-social relativity: Everything is relative to one’s personal level of awareness.
 This includes self-awareness as well as life, and the external world around you.